History of the United States

 Initially neutral during World War I, the United States declared war on Germany in 1917, joining the successful Allies.
 After the prosperous Roaring Twenties, the Wall Street crash of 1929 marked the onset of a decade-long global Great Depression.
 President Franklin D. Roosevelt launched New Deal programs, including unemployment relief and Social Security.
-Following the Japanese attack on Pearl Harbor on December 7, 1941, the United States entered World War II, helping defeat Nazi Germany and Fascist Italy in the European theater and, in the Pacific War, defeating Imperial Japan after using nuclear weapons on Hiroshima and Nagasaki in August 1945.
-The war led to the U.S. occupation of Japan and the Allied-occupied Germany.
+Following the Japanese attack on Pearl Harbor on December 7, 1941, the United States entered World War II, helping defeat the Axis powers; Nazi Germany and Fascist Italy in the European theater and, in the Pacific War, Imperial Japan after using nuclear weapons on Hiroshima and Nagasaki in August 1945.
+The war led to the US led Allied occupation of Japan until 1952 and the Allied-occupied Germany.
 Following the end of World War II, the Cold War commenced with the United States and the Soviet Union emerging as superpower rivals; the two countries largely confronted each other indirectly in the arms race, the Space Race, propaganda campaigns, and proxy wars, which included the Korean War and the Vietnam War.
 In the 1960s, due largely to the civil rights movement, social reforms enforced African Americans' constitutional rights of voting and freedom of movement.
 In 1991, the United States led a coalition and invaded Iraq during the Gulf War.
 Later in the year, the Cold War ended with the dissolution of the Soviet Union, leaving the United States as the world's sole superpower.

-In the post-Cold War era, the United States has been drawn into conflicts in the Middle East, especially following the September 11 attacks, with the start of the war on terror.
+In the post-Cold War era, the United States has been drawn into conflicts in the Middle East, especially following the September 11 attacks, with the war on terror.
 In the 21st century, the country was negatively impacted by the Great Recession of 2007 to 2009 and the COVID-19 pandemic of 2020 to 2023.
-Recently, the U.S. withdrew from the war in Afghanistan, intervened in the Russian invasion of Ukraine, and became militarily involved in the Middle Eastern crisis, which included the Red Sea crisis, a military conflict between the U.S., and the Houthi movement in Yemen, and the American bombing of Iran during the Iran–Israel war.
+Recently, the U.S. withdrew from the war in Afghanistan, intervened in the Russian invasion of Ukraine, and became militarily involved in the Middle Eastern crisis, and both the 2025 and 2026 strikes in Iran during the Twelve-Day War and 2026 Iran War.
+The U.S. also refocused on space exploration in the 2020s with its Artemis program, aiming to create a permanent moonbase.
+Economically, the 21st century seen has seen increased Wealth inequality, and the rise of Big Tech firms and private equity.
+Politically, the 21st century has generally been marked by an increase in prevalence of political polarization and populism, and well as democratic backsliding particularly during the administrations of Donald Trump.